paulsammut/RoboDolf/readme.md

 pods that could be automatically raised and lowered into the water.
 The vehicle and field OPS systems where shipped to a remote atoll off the coast of Belize and where it successfully operated.

+For a video of its construction and operation [click here](https://youtu.be/pHH6SKcS8ms)

 In this repo, the entire software system powering the RoboDolf is supplied.
 The system was written by Paul Sammut in LabVIEW using the actor framework.
 A custom